asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 network amplification, which they very much want to avoid.

 {% include timecode.html time="12:36" %}
-So that's a pretty important number.
+That's a pretty important number.
-So like, as I mentioned, the network complication is important in terms of IOPS.
+As I mentioned, the network complication is important in terms of IOPS.
 This whole parallelism gave them 50 times more IOPS compared to UBS1.

-So they can do a million IOPS per virtual disk.
+They can do a million IOPS per virtual disk.
 Depends on the size, obviously, but the larger the size, the more IOPS you can get.
 Maximum throughput per disk is also not bound by a single server now and you can have 4000 megabits per second.
 Again, huge improvement, but the network complication costs are pretty high.